-I work primarily in Minimum Message Length (MML) - a unifying tool in machine learning (computer science, artificial intelligence), statistics, econometrics, inductive inference (philosophy of science) and ``data mining''.
+I work primarily in Minimum Message Length (MML) - a unifying tool in machine learning (computer science, artificial intelligence), statistics, econometrics, inductive inference (philosophy of science), ``data mining'' and (latest name) data science.
 MML unifies these areas by combining Bayesianism, (algorithmic) information theory and Kolmogorov complexity.
 MML was first published in Wallace and Boulton (Computer J, 1968) and is relevant whenever data needs to be analysed.

 My Comley and Dowe (2003, 2005) are the first two papers on MML Bayesian nets which can deal with both discrete (multi-valued) and continuous-valued variables.

 Wallace and Dowe (1999a) is the most cited Wallace paper with a co-author still actively working on MML.

 In Chris Wallace (1933-2004)'s posthumous ``Statistical and Inductive Inference by Minimum Message Length'' (2005),

 (a) I am given special mention in the preface on page vi,

 (b) I am the outright most mentioned living person in the table of contents, where my name appears twice,

 (c) I am the living person whose name and work are most mentioned in the index,